ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 We should get rid of this wrapper and have <ol>/<li> only for "menu-items", directly under the <nav>-tag.

+### Renovate Lightbox Modal (advanced, ~8h)
+The Lightbox Modal is a rather old component that does not follow current standards of the UI framework and the web.
+It should be renovated:

+* There are various IDs used internally, they are superflous and are not created in the UI framework reliably.
+Only one id is generated per component, the other HTML elements should be located by other means, e.g. using relative selectors.
+* Internally, the Lightbox Modal uses the Bootstrap 3 Carousel.
+This can be replaced with modern CSS transformations.
+* The indicators do not work when clicked.
+* The sizes of the various lightboxes do not align, which looks odd when clicking through the various pages.
+* The template file of the lightbox contains a script tag, which is not allowed as of Dicto Rule `IliasTemplateFiles cannot contain text: "<script"`.

 ## Long Term